sistrebel/Emittancemeter_control/README.md

 In the scan section one has to input the desired scan specifications like the speed and the grid dimensions.
 The with proper inputs the scan be started.
 An approximate Start- and End-time is displayed.

 In the manual control section one can select the axis and move the motor on the selected axis to a target position with a desired speed.
-Before using it one should calibrate the system.
+Before using it one should always calibrate the system.

 ## Communication
 ***